javsort/Linkaster/docs/delivery_1.md

 Feedback
 https://drive.google.com/file/d/12b7BkOLyyGgfTJwBSFXP0sDsJ59byM_H/view?usp=sharing
 Here we have two cases if the user wants to send it anonymous or public.
 In both cases the procedure works like in messaging requisition the public key of the person that wants to send feedback.
-Then it the system de-encrypts the message but if the feedback was send anonymously it will appear ?anonimous? to the other user.
+Then it the system de-encrypts the message but if the feedback was send anonymously it will appear ?anonymous? to the other user.

 State Diagram
 Case student sends file